-The cost of title insurance can vary widely depending on how much the home is worth and where it is located.
-As a general rule, title insurance for a HECM reverse mortgage can be more expensive than for traditional home loan because it has to insure not only the loan amount today, but the loan amount in the future – which is likely to be larger because a reverse mortgage is designed to convert equity into cash, so it’s a good bet the balance will be significantly higher in the future than what it starts at.
+The cost of title can vary widely depending on how much your home is worth and where it is located.
+As a general rule, title for a HECM reverse mortgage is more expensive than for traditional home loans.
+It needs to insure not only the loan amount today, but the loan amount in the future.
+A reverse mortgage is designed to convert home equity into cash, so it’s a good bet the balance will be significantly higher in the future than what it starts at.

-It is illegal for lenders to “mark up” the cost of title insurance.
-Lenders can only pass on the actual bona fide cost of the title policy to the borrower.
+Note that it is illegal for lenders to “mark up” the cost of title insurance.
+Lenders can only pass on the actual cost incurred.